Rigellute/spotify-tui/README.md

   volume_increment: 10
   # The lower the number the higher the "frames per second".
 You can decrease this number so that the audio visualisation is smoother but this can be expensive!
   tick_rate_milliseconds: 250
+  # controls whether to show a loading indicator in the top right of the UI whenever communicating with Spotify API
+  show_loading_indicator: true

 keybindings:
   # Key stroke can be used if it only uses two keys: